Aviortheking/next-template/README.md

 - [ ] Support both Stylus CSS modules and purge CSS
 - [ ] Support typed stylus files

+## Custom Server

+If you want to have a Custom server you simply have to start editing `src/server/server.ts` and after that to dev run `yarn cs-dev`

 ## Packages